apache/spark/airflow/sensors/README.md

  under the License.
  -->

-# Airflow Hooks
+# Airflow Sensors

-Airflow Hooks are interfaces to external platforms and databases.
-They implement a common interface and act as building blocks for operators.
+Airflow Sensors are a special kind of Airflow Operator.
+When they run, they check to see if a certain criteria is met before they complete and let their downstream tasks execute.
+They are primarily used to enable portions of your DAG to wait for some criteria to be fulfilled by an external system.

-The Hooks contained within this directory are core Airflow Hooks from which others may inherit, including the modules distributed in provider packages.
+The Sensors contained within this directory are core Airflow Sensors.
 They are included by default in any Airflow implementation.
+For other available sensors that have been built by the community, please see the `providers` directory.